priyammaz/MyTorch/README.md

 I am not even close to done!
 Here are some of the stuff I want to work on next to keep this going (on top of finishing all the unfinished ops from above)!

+- [ ] Make a Tiny GPT2 Example for Colab
 - [ ] Fused Linear Layer w/ Grouped MatMul and Bias
 - [ ] Fused Embedding Layer
 - [ ] Flash Attention